byksy/FundIt/ReadMe.md

 ## Getting Started

 1. Go to [Remix](https://remix.ethereum.org/)
-2. Paste the code from `FundMe.sol` and `PriceConverter.sol` into new files in Remix
+2. Paste the code from `FundIt.sol` and `PriceConverter.sol` into new files in Remix
 3. Hit `Compile`
 4. Hit `Deploy`